Ultimate Guide to Caribbean Beach Resort

 Centertown Market Review – This counter service restaurant is Caribbean Beach’s lobby food court, and it received a massive overhaul as part of the resort’s aforementioned reimagining.
 We really like Centertown Market, but it’s been met with a mixed reaction by most Walt Disney World guests.
 If you want a diverse selection of plant-based or healthy foods, it’s a good pick.
 If you’re on vacation and want to eat as such (delicious, unhealthy foods!), it may not be the best choice.

-Spyglass Grill Review – The quiet pool counter service restaurant tucked away over by the Pirate Rooms, this is a hidden gem in every sense of the word.
+Spyglass Grill Review – The quiet pool counter service restaurant tucked away over by the Little Mermaid Rooms, this is a hidden gem in every sense of the word.
 The menus are great for breakfast, lunch, and dinner, and there’s truly something for everyone.
 It can get busy first thing in the morning due to guests from nearby rooms and the restaurant’s limited capacity, but once the morning rush is over, it’s a quiet spot with a waterfront view.

 Banana Cabana Review – One of Walt Disney World’s most underrated bars, Banana Cabana is great for its mellow ‘island time’ ambiance, and a solid menu that includes a couple of popular appetizers and desserts from the Sebastian’s Bistro menu.